DesignPickle/pickle_challenge/README.md

 # FAQ

-These are some of the frequently asked questions we've received in the past about this pickle challenge.
+These are some of the frequently asked questions we've received in the past about the pickle challenge.

 ### Does this need to be a single page app or a vanilla server rendered Rails app?